lab-mids/multimodal_active_learning_ccss/README.md

   - Wafer grid coordinates (`x`, `y`) and ID
   - Resistance values
 ###  `init_choices`
-it is a folder has all the initial selection indices files for all the materials libraries.
+It is a folder that has all the initial selection indices files for all the materials libraries.
 ###  `Results` (under data/)
 #### Uncertainty/
 This folder contains subfolders for each material library dataset used in the uncertainty-based active learning experiments.